-The Maui Whale Festival is hosted by the Pacific Whale Foundation.
+The Pacific Whale Foundation hosts the Maui Whale Festival.
 It is held annually in South Maui, typically in late February or early March.
-The festival’s purpose is to educate locals and visitors about the importance of whale conservation and celebrate these beautiful sea creatures.
+The festival aims to educate locals and visitors about the importance of whale conservation and celebrate these beautiful sea creatures.

 The festival is full of fun things to see and do, including live entertainment by local artists and many food trucks offering delicious food.
-Jungle gyms and bounce houses are always a bit hit with the little ones.
+The little ones are always a bit hit with jungle gyms and bounce houses.

 Put your scientist hat on and participate in the Great Whale Count.
 The Great Whale Count is a community-driven program that simultaneously collects data about the Humpback Whale population around the Hawaiian Islands.
 Book your tour here

 See Related: Best Whale Watching Places in the World

 Wailea Beach is a high-end resort area along Maui’s south shore.
 The shore is dotted with luxury hotels and is a lovely area to stay if you are looking for a relaxing vacation.